New Poll Finds Nearly Two-Thirds of Georgia Voters Favor Public Charter Schools

 Wednesday, Sept.
 15

 ATLANTA—Public charter school support remains strong in Georgia.
 65%, or more than six out of every ten registered voters in Georgia, hold favorable views of public charter schools.
+The percentage was even higher among parents of school-aged children, with 83 percent expressing favorable opinions.
 That’s according to a new public opinion poll conducted on behalf of the Georgia Charter Schools Association in July.
 Respondents say the most positive aspects of public charter schools include their small size, their ability to offer individualized student support and their accommodation of different learning styles.

 The survey also found that 56%, or more than half, of registered voters favor expanding the number of public charter schools in Georgia.